A Bigger Splash

-The relaxing holiday of music star Marianne (Tilda Swinton) and her partner Paul (Matthias Schoenaerts) is interrupted by the unexpected and unsettling arrival of Marianne’s ex-partner and former producer Harry (Ralph Fiennes), who shows up in company of his Lolita-like daughter Penelope (Dakota Johnson).
+The relaxing holiday of music star Marianne (Tilda Swinton) and her partner Paul (Matthias Schoenaerts) is interrupted by the unexpected and unsettling arrival of Marianne’s ex-partner and former producer Harry (Ralph Fiennes), who shows up in the company of his Lolita-like daughter Penelope (Dakota Johnson).

-Harry’s visit isn’t casual, he’s trying to win back his ex who is going through a difficult phase due to the complete loss of her voice; he plans to exploit the moment as Paul is recovering from a suicide attempt.
+Harry’s visit isn’t casual; he’s trying to win back his ex, who is going through a difficult phase due to the complete loss of her voice.
+He plans to exploit the moment as Paul is recovering from a suicide attempt.

-The acting is phenomenal: Tilda Swinton, who also participated in the creative process asking to introduce the lack-of-voice element to the script, is superb in her mute performance; and Ralph Fiennes’ interpretation – especially his Rolling Stones dance and anecdote – is beyond the imagination.
+The acting is phenomenal: Tilda Swinton, who also participated in the creative process by asking to introduce the lack-of-voice element to the script, is superb in her mute performance; and Ralph Fiennes’ interpretation – especially his Rolling Stones dance and anecdote – is beyond imagination.

 Four adults trapped on an island, struggling to communicate with each other and dealing with man’s most irrepressible impulse: desire.
-It’s rock-n-roll Antonioni.
+It’s rock ‘n’ roll Antonioni.